ryanflorence/mootools-element-filters/README.md

 Detach your JavaScript from the DOM with Element Filters.
 Describe the way elements are affected by JavaScript with a declarative interface.

 This is perfect for creating widgets out of elements.
-Thing about the video tag, the browser sees that it's a special element, then applies some new styling and behavior to it.
-You can now make any element into something more awesome.
+Think about the video tag, the browser sees that it's a special element, then applies some new styling and behavior to it.
+You can now similarly make any element into something more awesome.

 This pattern can also serve as an alternative application structure.
 Write quick, bang-it-out domready code that's still organized into testable, portable code blocks--not necessarily recommended just be careful :)